 Before handing in your notice wait until you have received your New Job Offer in writing or email.
 When writing your resignation letter be clear and concise and have a positive conclusion.
 Why are you leaving?
 Try to avoid being negative or making things personal.

 As soon as you have received that job offer – hand in your notice.
 This gives your employer time to find a suitable replacement.
 Schedule a meeting with your manager at their earliest convenience and let them know that you are leaving.
 Most employers will wish you success in your new position – some employers may not be so congratulative.
 Be firm on your decision and keep the conversation short and sweet.
 If you require a reference this is a good opportunity to ask for it.
-Your employer may be in shock and overloaded with information – give them a few days to process this news.
+Your employer may be in shock and overloaded with information – give them a few days to process the news.

-In the moment you hand in your notice or in the days following– your manager may approach you with a counter offer.
+In the moment you hand in your notice or in the days following– your manager may approach you with a counteroffer.
 Unless a promotion or different role has been offered – it is a good idea to resist this offer immediately.
 Remind yourself of why you were seeking change and how unhappy you are in your current position.
-Accepting the counter offer may seem like a great short-term solution – however long term you will be in the same situation – unchallenged and seeking change.
+Accepting the counteroffer may seem like a great short-term solution – however long term you will be in the same situation – unchallenged and seeking change.
 Think about your new position and why you applied for it in the first place.

-In recent times many companies will conduct an exit interview.
+Many companies will conduct an exit interview.
 This is an opportunity to provide constructive feedback to your employer without being too critical.
 Provide them with an idea or objective that they could work towards achieving rather than focusing on the negative.

 Never bad mouth your company to current or future colleagues as it is unprofessional and will reflect badly on you.